Hong Kong Document of Identity for Visa Purposes

 The Hong Kong Special Administrative Region Document of Identity for Visa Purposes (香港特別行政區簽證身份書) is a biometric travel document issued by the Hong Kong Immigration Department to residents of Hong Kong who are unable to obtain a national passport.
 It is usually valid for seven years.

 The majority are issued to citizens of the People's Republic of China who have migrated to Hong Kong on a One-way Permit, have lost their mainland hukou thus are unable to obtain a PRC passport, but have not resided in Hong Kong for the 7 years required to be eligible for a HKSAR passport.
 In 2009–2010, 54,554 Documents of Identity for Visa Purposes were issued.

+In 2021 a total of 23,968 such documents were issued.

 Eligibility

 The Document of Identity can be issued to the following categories of individuals who are connected with Hong Kong and who are unable to obtain a national passport or travel document from any other country: